 Tommy Thompson Park (TTP) is located on the Leslie Street Spit, a manmade peninsula that extends five kilometres into Lake Ontario in Toronto, Ontario (Figure 1).
-Construction of the peninsula began in the 1950s for port-related facilities, but through natural succession and habitat enhancement efforts by the Toronto and Region Conservation Authority (TRCA), it has become the largest area of natural habitat on the Toronto waterfront.
-The final size of the Spit is complete at approximately 500 ha, including the associated water lots.
+Originally intended for port-related infrastructure, construction of the peninsula began in the 1950s, but through natural succession and habitat enhancement efforts by Toronto and Region Conservation Authority (TRCA), it has become the largest area of natural habitat on the Toronto waterfront.
+The final size of the Spit is complete at approximately 500 hectares, including the associated water lots.

 FIGURE 1.
-TOMMY THOMPSON PARK/LESLIE STREET SPIT (GOOGLE, 2018)
+TOMMY THOMPSON PARK/LESLIE STREET SPIT

 The Spit was designated as an Important Bird Area (IBA) in 2000 based on the globally significant numbers of colonial waterbirds under the general congregatory threshold, and nationally significant numbers of waterfowl during spring and fall migration as well as during winter depending on ice conditions (Wilson & Cheskey, 2001).
 Six species of colonial waterbirds breed regularly at Tommy Thompson Park (Figure 2).
-Two species are predominately tree-nesters: Black-crowned Night-Heron (Nycticorax nycticorax) and Great Egret (Ardea alba); and four species are ground-nesters: Double-crested Cormorant (Phalacrocorax auritus, hereafter cormorant), Ring-billed Gull (Larus delawarensis), Herring Gull (Larus argentatus) and Common Tern (Sterna hirundo).
-Historically, cormorants were predominantly a tree-nesting species at TTP, however, since 2013 the majority of nests have been on the ground.
-Although there was no nesting from 2004 to 2011, Caspian Terns (Hydroprogne caspia) attempted ground-nesting with varying success from 2012 to 2016.
+Two species are predominately tree-nesters: Black-crowned Night-Heron (Nycticorax nycticorax) and Great Egret (Ardea alba); and four species are ground-nesters: Double-crested Cormorant (Phalacrocorax auritus, hereafter cormorant), Ring-billed Gull (Larus delawarensis), Herring Gull (Larus argentatus) and Common Tern (Sterna hirundo) (not shown in the figure, but nested on a raft in Embayment D and one nest was identified in the Cell 2 wetland).
+Caspian Terns (Hydroprogne caspia) historically nested at TTP, disappeared from 2004 to 2011, then attempted ground-nesting with varying success from 2012 to 2016.
+Until 2012, cormorants were predominantly a treenesting species at TTP, however, since 2013 the majority of nests have been on the ground.

 FIGURE 2.
-COLONIAL WATERBIRD NESTING LOCATIONS, TOMMY THOMPSON PARK, 2018
+COLONIAL WATERBIRD NESTING LOCATIONS, TOMMY THOMPSON PARK, 2019

 Cormorants began nesting on Peninsula B in 1990 (Wilson & Cheskey, 2001) and expanded to Peninsula A the following year.
-The population steadily increased and expanded onto Peninsula C in 2000, followed by ground-nesting on Peninsula B in 2002, likely in response to fallen trees (due to the negative health implications of their tree-nesting behavior) as well as an increase in the overall Great Lakes population (Weseloh, et al., 1995).
+The population steadily increased and expanded onto Peninsula C in 2000, followed by groundnesting on Peninsula B in 2002, likely in response to fallen trees (due to the negative health implications of their tree-nesting behavior) as well as an increase in the overall Great Lakes population (Weseloh, et al., 1995).
 Today, cormorants nest on three of the four peninsulas at the park, Peninsulas A, B and C (Figure 2).